-The proposed development complies with the development standards and policies of the Council, except for non-compliance with Height of Buildings standard set out in cl.
-4.3 of Warringah Local Environmental Plan 2011 (WLEP).
+The proposed development complies with the development standards and policies of the Council, except for non-compliance with Height of Buildings standard set out in clause 4.13 of Warringah Local Environmental Plan 2011 (WLEP).

-The permitted height of a building under the WLEP is 24 m; the proposed height of the building is 27 m (RL 44.96), including plant and lift overrun.
+The permitted height of a building under the WLEP is 24 m; the proposed height of the building is 28.27 m (RL 46.5), including plant and lift overrun with the maximum building height at 25.670 m.